@hackage ttc1.5.0.0

 Overview

 TTC, an initialism of Textual Type Classes, is a library that provides Render and Parse type classes for conversion between data types and textual data types (strings).
 Use the Show and Read type classes for debugging/development, and use the Render and Parse type classes for your own purposes.
-The library also provides a Textual type class for conversion between textual data types as well as functions for validating constants at compile-time.
+The library also provides various ways to validate constants at compile-time.

 Since a type may have at most one instance of a given type class, special care must be taken when defining type class instances in a shared library.
 In particular, orphan instances should generally not be used in shared libraries since they prevent users of the libraries from writing their own instances.